bitcraze/bitcraze-website/src/documentation/tutorials/getting-started-with-stem-drone-bundle.md

 {% endsi_step %}

 {% si_step  mounting the flow deck %}
-Mount the Flow Deck underneath the Crazyflie 2.X using the long pin-headers supplied with the Crazyflie 2.X Kit.
+Mount the {% poplink flow-deck %} underneath the Crazyflie 2.X using the long pin-headers supplied with the Crazyflie 2.X Kit.
 {% img Mounting the Flow deck; wide; /images/tutorials/getting_started_stem/stem_bundle_mounted_deck.jpg %}

 For more information about how to mount an expansion deck please see the {% id_link getting-started-expansion-decks %} tutorial.